-- Arrive on time to an assigned detention. - ➤ Spend detention in study, doing homework, reading, or some other gainful purpose. - > Bring all academic materials with you. - Maintain appropriate classroom conduct.
-Use of cell phones, ear buds, etc. is not permitted. - ➤ If a student has all day or extended detention, the student is not permitted to participate in extracurricular activities that day.
+- Arrive on time to an assigned detention. - > Spend detention in study, doing homework, reading, or some other gainful purpose. - > Bring all academic materials with you. - Maintain appropriate classroom conduct.
+Use of cell phones, ear buds, etc. is not permitted.

+NOTE: After all-day or extended detention, students may not participate in extracurricular activities that day.